 Valentini began his career as a graphic designer, committing himself more and more to painting.
 He was fascinated by a geometric universe, echoing de Chirico’s metaphysical paintings.
 By the 1970s, this formal, technical point of view had become his sole focus, his works being dominated by large fields of white overlayed by geometric designs – “Stanze del Tempo” and “Città del Sole” being prime examples.
 In 1989, two major works were created for The Ashforth Company – “Le Misure, il Cielo” and “Il Cielo di Greenwich”.

-Untitled by Frances B. Ashforth
+Cairns 1, 2, 3, 4 by Frances B. Ashforth

 Frances Ashforth, a local artist, creates paintings, drawings, and monotypes.
 Her work primarily focuses on landscapes and the intersections of water, land, and the sky.
 The contrasting environments of New Hampshire, Oregon, and Connecticut, all places she has called home, influence her work.
 Her works frequent local and national galleries and are also available to view on her website.